 “Your resignation should be concise and direct.
 Be confident about your decision to move on, but show that you appreciate the opportunities you’ve had.
-Always resign face-to-face if at all possible and don’t discuss it with other colleagues beforehand”, added Sarah.
+Always resign face-to-face if at all possible and don’t discuss it with other colleagues beforehand”, added Suzanne.

 Maintain a professional attitude right up until you leave